-The Village of Camden is run by a mayor-council government system and thus has a six-member council and a mayor, elected at large in non-partisan elections.
+The Village of Camden is run by a mayor-council government system and thus has a six-member council and a mayor, all elected at large by the citizens of Camden.
 The Village Council provides direction and makes decisions in the best interest of Camden's citizens by making and following policy, passing ordinances and resolutions, and approving appropriations.
 The mayor is elected by the Village and heads the council, although does not vote except to break a tie vote of Council,

-Council meetings are held the first and third Thursdays of each month at 7 p.m. at the Town Hall.
+Council meetings are normally held the first and third Thursdays of each month at 7 p.m. at the Town Hall.
+Camden's leadership includes:

 Kelly Doran (937-452-3473)

 Carla Risner (937-533-7727)

 Jeff Steele (937-533-7682)

 Village Administrator and Code Official: Rusty Wilson (937-336-6882)

 (mayor bio is in process - please check back for that info)

 (some bios are in process - please check back for full list)

 Lizzy Jones was elected to council 2024.
 She moved to Camden October 2021 with her husband and four kids for the goal of finding home in a community.
 Her family owns and operates a local small business, Wild Roots Harvest, that makes natural products with as much locally sourced ingredients to Camden as possible.
 She is a homeschool mom that advocates for and assists families who want to learn about homeschooling.
 Lizzy started her journey advocating for an ordinance change to allow small flocks of chickens inside the village limits and from that success, she wants to continue to see what else she can do for Camden.
 She believes in treating our community as friends and friends are family.